KaiserGabo/halfonso/README.md

 2. Follow to the insturction at [**Install ROS 2 Packages**](https://https://github.com/KaiserGabo/halfonso/blob/main/Package_Installation_Instruction.md#install-ros-2-package) to install all the necessary packages in Raspberry Pi. \* You need to install all the packages listed except `ros_gz`.

-<ins>**Flashing Code to ESP32**</ins>
+<ins>**Flashing Code to Arduino Nano**</ins>

-In addition, you need to Flash the driver code to your ESP32, see [Install and Flash Microcontroller Driver code](https://https://github.com/KaiserGabo/halfonso/blob/main/Package_Installation_Instruction.md#install-and-flash-microcontroller-driver-code)
+In addition, you need to Flash the driver code to your Arduino Nano, see [Install and Flash Microcontroller Driver code](https://https://github.com/KaiserGabo/halfonso/blob/main/Package_Installation_Instruction.md#install-and-flash-microcontroller-driver-code)

 <br>